hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 An in-depth guide on all the functions a scraper can support and what their output should be can be found [here](in-depth-guide-scraper-functions.md).
 The automatically generated scraper does not include all of these functions be default, so you may wish to add some of the additional functions listed if the website can support them.

-If the website does not support Recipe schema, or the schema does not include all of the recipe information, then you can scrape the information out of the website HTML.
+If the website does not support Recipe Schema, or the schema does not include all of the recipe information, then you can scrape the information out of the website HTML.
 Each scraper has a `bs4.BeautifulSoup` object made available in `self.soup` which contains the parsed HTML.
 This can be used to extract the recipe information needed.

 An example of a scraper that uses this approach is [Przepisy](https://github.com/hhursev/recipe-scrapers/blob/main/recipe_scrapers/przepisy.py).

 The [BeautifulSoup documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/index.html) is a good resource for getting started with extracting information from HTML.
 An guide of common patterns and best practice used in this library can be found [here](in-depth-guide-html-scraping).

 Some helper functions are available in the `_utils.py` file.
-These are functions that are commonly needed when extracting information from HTM, such as `normalize_string()`.
+These are functions that are commonly needed when extracting information from HTML, such as `normalize_string()`.

 ## 5. Create the test